 The weather in Hua Hin remains warm to hot throughout the year, with only small variations in temperature.

+The monsoon season arrives in May.
 Rains then ease from June to August.
 The heaviest rains begin in September and continue through November.

-What's the Beach Like?
+What's the Beach Like in Hua Hin?

 If you’re looking for an out of town beach getaway for a couple of days then หัวหิน (the Thai spelling) is perfect.
-It's not the best beach in Thailand, I must admit, but it's a decent option for a Bangkok getaway.

-And, if you hire a car, Cha-Am is only 20 km down the road, which has a worthwhile beach offering various water sports and delicious Thai street food.
+If you hire a car, Cha-Am is only 20 km down the road, which has a worthwhile beach offering various water sports and delicious Thai street food.

 5 Things to Do in Hua Hin

-Other than strolling along the beach and visiting the night market, there are a number of activities you can consider for the family.
+Other than strolling along the beach and visiting the popular night market, there are a number of activities you can consider for the family.

 1. Sea Cruise to Khao Sam Roi Yot

 Khao Sam Roi Yot is a marine national park that covers 98 km, of which 20 km are marine areas.
-The park was established in 1966, and was the first coastal national park of Thailand.
+The park was established in 1966 and was the first coastal national park of Thailand.

 2. Kiteboarding